cron-mon-io/cron-mon-app/README.md

 - `build-app`: Builds a production build of the Cron-Mon frontend (Vue application).
 - `run`: Run the Cron-Mon API and frontend (Vue application).
 - `test`: Run all units tests.

+## Deployment

+CronMon currently isn't deployed anywhere, but this may change in the future.